6 Science Experiments for Kids with Candies!

 Well, there are several science experiments you can do with candies.
-And these little science experiments are completely safe, so children perform them themselves without your supervision.
-As a bonus, these experiments may pique the child’s curiosity and pave the way for them to pursue a career in science.
+And these little science experiments are completely safe, so children can even perform them themselves without your supervision.
+As a bonus, these experiments may pique the child’s curiosity and pave the way for them to pursue a career in science!
 So without further delay, here are six candy experiments you can teach your kids right now, starting with the classic…

 - Open the cap of the soda you bought, ideally Diet Coke.